downfromthetrees/the_magic_eye/README.md

 See the [settings documentation](#settings) for tweaking this and enabling more features.

-### Blacklisting / Removal FAQ
-* If you remove images for breaking the rules and want Magic Eye to remove them when they are posted again, you need to blacklist them when you remove.
-[The blacklisting section](#remove-blacklisted-images) shows you how to automatically do this, but here is an an overview so you can understand the workflow:
+### Repost removal workflow

    * When a repost is detected, Magic Eye looks at the last submission of that image to figure out what to do.
-   * If the last submission is approved/unmoderated, Magic Eye acts based on your repost settings
+   * If the last submission is approved/unmoderated, Magic Eye acts based on your repost settings.
    * If the last submission was removed by a moderator...
-       * ...and it is blacklisted: Magic Eye will automatically remove it for you
+       * ...and it is blacklisted: Magic Eye will automatically remove it for you.
        * ...and it is not blacklisted: Magic Eye will ignore it and treat the repost as a new submission.

+Because of this, most subreddits will want to blacklist images.
+See [the blacklisting section](#remove-blacklisted-images) for how to do this automatically.

 This workflow gives you a simple way to override old decisions, or let users repost with different titles etc.

-### General info / FAQ
+### General info

 * If users reply to [u/MAGIC_EYE_BOT](https://www.reddit.com/user/MAGIC_EYE_BOT), it will report the comment so you can check it out.